 All appointments will be made strictly on the basis of merit.
 No relative by blood or marriage within the fourth degree of any faculty or staff member, nor any unmarried member of the faculty member's household may be appointed to any position under that faculty or staff member's jurisdiction unless the position in question could not otherwise be properly filled.
-In such situations, an exception must be made only on an emergency, temporary basis and shall require the advance approval of the President and the SC State Budget and Control Board (University Policy HREO-113 Nepotism-Employment of Relative).
+In such situations, an exception must be made only on an emergency, temporary basis and shall require the advance approval of the President and the SC State Budget and Control Board (FAST-HREO-209 Nepotism and Preferential Treatment).

-6.3 Faculty/Associated Faculty Ranks and General Promotion Guidelines
+6.3 Faculty Ranks, Associated Faculty Titles, Appointments, and General Promotion Guidelines